extraordinaryq/Master-Table-Tennis-game/README.md

 The code base is built with [Ultimate Volleyball](https://www.gocoder.one/blog/competitive-self-play-unity-ml-agents/).

 Thanks for the great implementations!
+## Correction
+As mentioned in our paper, different models adopt different strategies to win the game.
+For the children group, they will tend to return short balls to win the game.
+However,experiment result show that key point is force rather than active reach.
+More details and research will be published in our next paper.
+Thanks to contribution of Yiliang Sui.
 ## Citation

 If our code or models help your work, please cite our paper: